theyosh/TerrariumPI/docs/_tabs/install.md

 #  alt: Raspberry PI Logo
 ---

-Here we will install Raspberry PI and TerrariumPI software.
+Here we will install Raspberry PI and TerrariumPI software step by step.

 Raspberry PI
 ============